motm-therapy/website/docs/services.md

 # Our Services

-We provide out-patient psychotherapy sessions for individuals and couples.
+We provide out-patient psychotherapy services for individuals and couples.

 Initial psychotherapy intake session appointments are ninety (90) minutes.
 Subsequent psychotherapy session appointments are sixty (60) minutes.